 An online master's degree program with two options is offered in collaboration with the Great Plains Interactive Distance Education Alliance (GPIDEA).

 The first option is a non-thesis program designed for individuals who have a bachelor's degree in a family and consumer sciences content specialization or related area and are interested in obtaining initial certification/licensure for teaching family and consumer sciences at the secondary level.
 The online program consists of 41 semester hours and includes the pedagogy courses required for certification.
 Teacher certification standards vary by state, and students must meet any additional certification requirements mandated by the state in which they wish to be certified.

 The second online option is designed for FCSE professionals who are certified teachers or who are working in educational settings.
 This program consists of 36 semester hours and provides a thesis option.

 Students admitted to the GPIDEA program register for all courses at Texas Tech, but the courses may be taught by faculty at any of the participating institutions.
 Additional information is available at www.hs.ttu.edu/gpidea or by contacting an FCSE advisor.

 The Doctor of Philosophy in Family and Consumer Sciences Education prepares individuals for faculty positions in higher education and other professional leadership roles.
-A Ph.D. requires a minimum of 53 semester hours beyond the master’s degree, exclusive of dissertation.
+A Ph.D. requires a minimum of 60 semester hours beyond the bachelor's degree, exclusive of dissertation.
 Admission to the FCSE doctoral program requires a master's degree.

 The doctoral program includes a specialization in family and consumer sciences education, a research component, and other coursework designed to meet individual professional goals.
 Students may complete an 18-hour emphasis that meets the Southern Association of Colleges and Schools standard for coursework in a teaching discipline.